opc-proxy/docs/source/intro.rst

 but in general these can be random integers, depending on the implementation of the server.
 There are two ways to make an opc-proxy aware of the node ids for the relevant variables, one can feed an XML file produced from the server with all nodes using the ``OPC UA Nodeset XML schema``.
 Or one can simply browse each branch of the tree for variable nodes using consequent network calls, this last option is referred to as *browsing*.
+See configuration of the :ref:`Nodes Loader` for more info on the nodes selection criteria.

 ..
 WARNING:: **Browsing feature:**
     The use of browsing feature for a server that contains many variables may lead to a large amout of network requests and